Traveling to Italy during Covid-19: What you need to know before you go - KVIA

 White zones are almost back to normal, qualifying as extremely low risk — where there are under 50 cases per 100,000 inhabitants.
 These areas are exempt from restrictions, but regions can bring in their own rules.

-As of June 25, all regions are white except Valle d’Aosta, which remains yellow.
+As of July 1, all regions are white for the first time since the system was introduced.
 Zonings are revised weekly.

 Useful links